 Canada is the 8th-largest education donor; funding is likely to remain relatively flat in the near future

 Canada is the eighth-largest donor country to education, spending US$293 million on official development assistance (ODA) to education in 2015 (latest year for which full data is available).
-However, relative to its overall development funding portfolio, Canada only ranks 19th among the 29 donor countries of the Organisation for Economic Co-Operation and Development (OECD), with 7% of Canada’s total ODA allocated to education in 2015.
+However, relative to its overall development funding portfolio, Canada only ranks 18th among the 29 donor countries of the Organisation for Economic Co-Operation and Development (OECD), with 7% of Canada’s total ODA allocated to education in 2015.
 This is slightly below the OECD Development Assistance Committee (DAC) average of 8%.

 In the past, much of Canada’s global education efforts have been linked to the work of Global Affairs Canada (GAC) on addressing maternal, newborn, and child health (MNCH).
 GAC is the government department responsible for foreign affairs, trade, and development policy.
 Since 2015, the focus of Canadian global education works has shifted towards access to inclusive quality education and education services within humanitarian crises.
-Equitable access to education, especially for girls, is highlighted as a cross-cutting issue in GAC’s Report on Plans and Priorities 2015-2016 as well as in its Departmental Plan 2017-18.
+Equitable access to education, especially for girls, is highlighted as a cross-cutting issue in GAC’s Report on Plans and Priorities 2015-2016, as well as in its Departmental Plan 2017-18.
 The Departmental Plan 2017-2018 also pledges increased support for providing access to education in emergencies (see details below).
-GAC’s Feminist International Assistance Policy (IAP), a new cross-cutting gender-equality orientation for Canada’s development policy announced in June 2017, lists five ‘action areas’ to promote gender equality and the empowerment of women and girls.
-One of these, ’Human Dignity’, covers education (as well as health and nutrition, and humanitarian action), and frames education as pivotal for Canada’s feminist development policy.
+GAC’s Feminist International Assistance Policy (FIAP) lists five ‘action areas’ to promote gender equality and the empowerment of women and girls.
+One of these, 'Human Dignity', covers education (as well as health and nutrition, and humanitarian action), and frames education as pivotal for Canada’s feminist development policy.